 3.1 Effect of eco- friendly insecticides on the incidence of population of DBM larva (P. xylostella) on cabbage

-The results of the present investigation in (table 2, Fig.1.) indicated that Malathion 50 EC @ 1 ml/l was the most effective treatment in suppressing the incidence of diamondback moth (DBM) larvae in cabbage, with the highest population reduction of 64.21 %.
-This was closely followed by the entomopathogenic fungus Metarhizium anisopliae @ 7 ml/l, which recorded 60.36 % reduction, while Beauveria bassiana @ 7 ml/l (58.71 %) was statistically at par with M. anisopliae @ 6 ml/l (57.79%).
+The results of the present investigation in (table 2, Fig.1.) indicated that Malathion 50 EC @ 1 ml/l was the most effective treatment in suppressing the incidence of (DBM) larvae, with the highest population reduction of 64.21 %.
+This was closely followed by the M. anisopliae @ 7 ml/l, which recorded 60.36 % reduction, while Beauveria bassiana @ 7 ml/l (58.71 %) was statistically at par with M. anisopliae @ 6 ml/l (57.79%).
 The treatment with M. anisopliae @ 5 ml/l (52.22 %) was statistically comparable with B. bassiana @ 6 ml/l (51.57 %).
 These findings demonstrate that although the chemical insecticide Malathion exhibited the highest suppression of DBM population, the eco-friendly microbial insecticides M. anisopliae and B. bassiana also performed effectively, offering sustainable alternatives for DBM management.
 Similar trends have been reported by Debbarma et al. (2017), who observed that microbial insecticides like B. bassiana and M. anisopliae significantly reduced infestation of lepidopteran pests in cabbage.
 Singh et al. (2021) also confirmed the bio-efficacy of these entomopathogens against cabbage pests, where M. anisopliae at higher doses was particularly effective in reducing larval incidence and increasing yield.
 Thus, the integration of eco-friendly microbial insecticides with conventional insecticides could provide an effective and environmentally safe strategy for the management of DBM in cabbage cultivation.

 3.2 Effect of eco- friendly insecticides on the incidence of population of Cabbage butterfly larvae (Peris brassicae) on cabbage

-The results of the present study in (table 2, Fig.1.) revealed that Malathion 50 EC @ 1 ml/l was the most effective treatment against cabbage butterfly (Pieris brassicae) larvae, recording the highest population reduction with (59.30 %).
-This was closely followed by Metarhizium anisopliae @ 7 ml/l with 58.60 % reduction.
-Treatments with Beauveria bassiana @ 7 ml/l (56.24 %) and B. bassiana @ 6 ml/l (55.80 %) were found statistically at par, indicating their comparable efficacy.
+The results of the present study in (table 2, Fig.1.) revealed that Malathion 50 EC @ 1 ml/l was the most effective treatment against CBlarvae, recording the highest population reduction with (59.30 %).
+This was closely followed by M. anisopliae @ 7 ml/l with 58.60 % reduction.
+Treatments with B. bassiana @ 7 ml/l (56.24 %) and B. bassiana @ 6 ml/l (55.80 %) were found statistically at par, indicating their comparable efficacy.
 Similarly, M. anisopliae @ 6 ml/l (52.71 %) and B. bassiana @ 5 ml/l (52.38 %) were also statistically at par, showing no significant difference in their suppressive effect on cabbage butterfly larvae.
 These findings suggest that although Malathion remained the most effective option, the eco-friendly microbial insecticides M. anisopliae and B. bassiana demonstrated promising efficacy, making them suitable alternatives for sustainable management of P. brassicae in cabbage.
 Comparable results were reported by Debbarma et al. (2017), who documented significant suppression of P. brassicae by B. bassiana and M. anisopliae in cabbage fields.
 Singh et al. (2021) also confirmed the effectiveness of these entomopathogens in reducing larval infestation and improving cabbage yield under NEH region conditions.

 Table 2.
 Overall mean of population reduction of DBM and CB over bio-insecticide application